 The 16th annual Tuska Open Air Metal Festival took place from June 28th-30th, 2013, and was located for the third time running at the Suvilahti industrial site near Sörnäinen and Kalasatama in Helsinki.
 Unfortunately, perhaps due to the conflicting schedule with Rock the Beach festival, or maybe the generally busy summer schedules of many bands, the festival didn’t have the best line-up it’s ever boasted.
-Nevertheless, there were a handful of bands that still made the festival worth coming to see. [ed 2021: we’re trying to recover the full gallery; check back soon!]
+Nevertheless, there were a handful of bands that still made the festival worth coming to see.
+Check out the full gallery here!

 Playing nearly simultaneously was Finnish power-metal band, DREAMTALE, over on the indoor Club Stage.
 They’re a band that’s usually kicking around smaller club venues, like On the Rocks, yet nevertheless manages to draw in a good crowd, even when competing with Jari Mäenpää for viewers.
 Unfortunately, they started late on a 25-minute set, and didn’t have time to give as much as the crowd would’ve preferred.